Graduate and Professional Students

 For information on workshops and information on teaching excellence, visit the Center for Teaching and Learning's events page.
 For more information on teaching related professional development, you may .(JavaScript must be enabled to view this email address).

 Many staff and administration positions in higher education ask you to prepare a presentation that is usually based on a prompt given by the potential employer.
 This is a critical part of the interview.
 You will need to demonstrate your ability to interpret the prompt and create an engaging presentation for employer and guests who are invited to this presentation.
 This presentation will be highly specialized to your field so remember to have this reviewed by people you consider advisors, mentors, and colleagues.
-The Presentation Collaboratory, housed in the Division of Academic Enhancement, offers consultation services to help students prepare for presentations and public speaking.
+The Presentation Collaboratory, housed in the Office for Student Success and Achievement (OSSA), offers consultation services to help students prepare for presentations and public speaking.